Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

-# Milestone project 4: Photo Print Store
+# Code Institute Milestone Project 4: Photo Print Store

+### FullStack Django Application

-### Using: HTML, CSS, JavaScript, Python, Django, Flask, Bootstrap, PostgreSQL, Stripe
+**Built using: HTML, CSS, JavaScript, Python, Django, Flask, Bootstrap, PostgreSQL, Stripe**

-#### Purpose - This project will build a full-stack site based around business logic used to control a centrally-owned dataset.
+ Purpose - This project will build a full-stack site based around business logic used to control a centrally-owned dataset.
 Including an authentication mechanism and the provision paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.
 ---

-## Project Summary:
+### Project Summary:
-### The goal of this project is to design and create a photography e-commerce and community web based application.
+ The goal of this project is to design and create a photography e-commerce and community web based application.
 This will be done using Python on the Django framework, written in HTML & Css and using JavaScript for further functionality.
 The main goal of the web app owner will be to provide a platform for customers to purchase framed photograph prints and frames using a secure payment service which allows user profiles to persist a shopping bag and return to checkout at a future time.
 There will also be a community blog component that will allow photographers, artists and other customers to share ideas and discuss featured pieces.

 ### Link to Live Site - "https://mp4-amateur-aperture.herokuapp.com/"